-I have learned to embrace commissions as collaborations, and I have been exceedingly blessed with clients who have given me complete liberty to translate the stories they've shared and the inspiration I've gathered into whichever method, medium, and imagery resonates most organically with me.
+I have learned to embrace commissions as collaborations, and I have been exceedingly blessed with clients who have given me complete liberty to translate the stories they've shared and the inspiration we've gathered into whichever method, medium, and imagery resonates most organically with me.
 It has become a joyful co-creative experience and a true honor to help clients narrate their stories, honor their loved ones, and exalt the very important things in their lives - an important reminder of what beautiful experiences and remarkable things can come about when we work together wholeheartedly.
-My most sincere thanks to those who have offered me a glimpse into their lives and who have given me an opportunity to transcribe these special moments and memories into the language in which I am most fluent.
+My most sincere thanks to those who have offered me a glimpse into their lives and those who have given me an opportunity to transcribe these special moments and memories into the language in which I am most fluent.

 Take Flight, 2017, acrylic, ink, pyrogravure on found branches, and vinyl on interior stairwell A site-specific installation dedicated to those who have found nourishment upon this fertile ground Collection of Newkirk Alumni Center, University of California, Irvine